 It is that same jam I encourage you to try if you have tropical almonds at hand.
 Perhaps, just like me, it will be an unforgettable gustatory adventure.
 And, perhaps, you will crave a new batch whenever you lay your hands on a bag of zanmann.

+This jam is bold, sweet and slightly tangy.
+It is a favorite among any zanmann, Indian-almonds also known as badamier, lover.
 Just like with the peach jam, this is a two-step recipe.
-You must first cook the fruits then prepare your jam.
+You must first cook the fruits, then prepare your jam.
 I use the same cooking water for the jam so as to preserve the flavors.

 - 2 cups of sugar

 - Star anise